AnAlligatorPear/Vault-Explorer/README.md

 4. Initialize Terraform and run Terraform Plan/Apply.
 You will be asked to provide your Vault's Address and Admin Token during the Apply process.
+Make sure you provide your HCP Vault Dedicate Public URL and Admin Token

 ```